enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 # Privacy considerations

-Due to this protocol primarily being used between Intermediaries and Servers, information sent by the (intermediate) Client during the TLS handshake for negotiation does not cause privacy issues for end-users.
+Due to this protocol primarily being used between Intermediaries and Servers, information sent by the (intermediary) Client during the TLS handshake for negotiation does not cause privacy issues for end-users.
 If this protocol were to be extended into end-user Clients as well, more evaluation of privacy considerations would be warranted.

 # IANA Considerations